 1. What the regulation says

-an interruption in the supply to premises … of electricity, gas, water or sewerage where that interruption has lasted for longer than a continuous period of 24 hours.
+an interruption in the supply to premises owned or used by the service provider for the purposes of carrying on the regulated activity of electricity, gas, water or sewerage where that interruption has lasted for longer than a continuous period of 24 hours, (Reg 18(2)(g)(ii))

 The full text of the regulation is at https://www.legislation.gov.uk/uksi/2009/3112/regulation/18.
 Where this policy and the regulation diverge, the regulation wins.

-A long list of "other incidents" must be notified to CQC without delay: serious harm to service users, abuse and allegations of abuse, incidents reported to or investigated by the police, events threatening your ability to continue safely (insufficient staff, lengthy utility interruptions, premises damage, fire-alarm failure), placement of under-18s in adult psychiatric units lasting over 48 hours, and Deprivation of Liberty Safeguards applications and outcomes.
+A long list of "other incidents" must be notified to CQC without delay: serious harm to service users, abuse and allegations of abuse, incidents reported to or investigated by the police, events threatening your ability to continue safely (insufficient staff, lengthy utility interruptions, premises damage, fire-alarm failure), placement of under-18s in adult psychiatric units lasting over 48 hours, and Deprivation of Liberty Safeguards standard authorisation requests and Court of Protection applications where the Registration Regulations require notification.
 For health service bodies, the duty is disapplied where the incident has been reported to NHS England.

 Reg 18 is the most-missed CQC requirement in the experience of the founder over thirteen years as a CQC inspector.
 The miss is rarely deliberate; the gap is in recognition (the team did not realise the event qualified) and process (no system flagged the deadline).